mrazjava/karty/README.md

 # Origins
 ---------------------
-Many, many years ago (around 2005/06 ?)
+Many, many summers ago (around 2005/06 ?)
 I was ill for an extended period of time, bound to bed, with not much to do.
 It was during that time that I found a simple implementation of a poker engine in C#, which inspired me to play around with the concept of poker AI